aravindd7/CodingChallenge/sorting/merge/README.md

 # Merge Sort

+One of the most commonly used sorting algorithm due to the effecient time complexity.

 1. We divide the array in two halves
 1. Recursively sort the two halves
 1. Merge them back together